 Computer keyboard buyer’s guide

-The keyboard that I recommend is the Corsair K70 LUX RGB gaming keyboard (click here to see it on Amazon).
+The keyboard that I recommend is the Corsair K70 LUX RGB gaming keyboard.
 I have been using one since the beginning of 2019, and I am extremely happy with the quality of it.

 This keyboard will last because of the mechanical switches and its sturdy construction.